RamziAlaa/ramzi-portfolio/README.md

 #### **Eclimp:** Prototype Turn-based Combat Game.

-Eclimp is a 3D turn-based strategy game that I have made in Godot.
+Eclimp is a prototype of a 3D turn-based strategy game that I am making in Godot.
 It is my most current and well-made project so far.

 ![eclimp-showcase](.md-media/ezgif-3-35ae26b49a.gif)